chuaqindi/sc1015-miniproject/README.md

 ## About
-This is a Mini-Project for the SC1015 (Introduction to Data Science and Artificial Intelligence) module in Nanyang Technological University (NTU).
+This is a Mini-Project for the SC1015 (Introduction to Data Science and Artificial Intelligence) module in Nanyang Technological University (NTU).<br>
 Our group aims to utilise customer data from Telcos to analyse the factors that affect churn and provide recommendations to reduce churn rate.